eangus/vlab/EX374K/README.md

 - [ ] Tune the number of simultaneous connections that Ansible opens to managed hosts, and how Ansible processes groups of managed hosts through the play's tasks.

-- [ ] Tune the behavior of the serial directive when batching hosts for execution, abort the play if it fails for too many hosts, and create tasks that run  nly once for each batch or for all hosts in the inventory.
+- [ ] Tune the behavior of the serial directive when batching hosts for execution, abort the play if it fails for too many hosts, and create tasks that run only once for each batch or for all hosts in the inventory.

 Chapter 9, Creating Content Collections and Execution Environments Write your own Ansible Content Collections, publish them, embed them in a custom automation execution environment, and run them in playbooks by using automation controller.

-- [ ] Create content collections and distribute them for reuse.
+- [x] Create content collections and distribute them for reuse.

-- [ ] Build a custom automation execution environment image by using the ansible-builder command.
+- [x] Build a custom automation execution environment image by using the ansible-builder command.

-- [ ] Validate that a custom automation execution environment works as expected by testing it with the ansible-navigator command, and then distribute the automation execution environment for reuse.
+- [x] Validate that a custom automation execution environment works as expected by testing it with the ansible-navigator command, and then distribute the automation execution environment for reuse.

-- [ ] Run a playbook in automation controller that uses a content collection in the project or content provided by a specific automation execution environment.
+- [x] Run a playbook in automation controller that uses a content collection in the project or content provided by a specific automation execution environment.